lbl-srg/obc/specification/source/executiveSummary.rst

 * Demonstration of sequences expressed in |CDL| being translated to a proprietary language and uploaded into a working control system.

-* Various case studies that demonstrate the use of the tools and the energy savings obtained through the use of high performance control sequence.
+* Case studies that demonstrate the use of the tools and the energy savings obtained through the use of high performance control sequence.

 * A commercialization and market transformation plan.